-The majority of people who buy life insurance do so to provide financial security to a beneficiary at the time of their death.
-But it won’t cover the burdensome costs involved when a chronic, critical, or even a terminal illness strikes—costs that oftentimes are not covered by traditional health insurance benefits.
+Most people who buy life insurance do so to provide financial security to a beneficiary when they die.
+But oftentimes traditional life insurance doesn’t cover the burdensome costs involved when a chronic, critical, or terminal illness strikes.

-There is a solution—and there is relief—from the financial demand.
-Some life insurance policies provide an add-on called Living Benefits, which in the event of a long-term, catastrophic, or terminal illness, can be accessed before death occurs.
-Here’s what you need to know about Living Benefits and how they might be able to help you.
+There is a solution, though — one that provides relief from the financial demands of such an illness.
+Some term life insurance policies offer an add-on called living benefits.
+In the event of a long-term, catastrophic, or terminal illness, these benefits can be accessed while the policyholder is still alive.
+Here’s what you need to know about living benefits and how they might help.

-According to the American Cancer Society, there will be an estimated 1.6 million new cancer cases diagnosed and more than half a million cancer deaths in the U.S. in 2015.
+According to the American Cancer Society, there will be an estimated 1.7 million new cancer cases diagnosed and more than half a million cancer deaths in the U.S. this year.

-The American Heart Association reports that cardiovascular disease is the leading global cause of death, accounting for 17.3 million deaths per year, a number that is expected to grow to more than 23.6 million by 2030.
+The American Heart Association reports that cardiovascular disease is the leading cause of death globally, accounting for more than 17.3 million deaths per year.
+By 2030, that number is expected to exceed 23.6 million.

-Furthermore, the U.S. Department of Health and Human Services says the average cost for long-term care in the United States is over $6,000 per month for a semi-private room in a nursing home and more than $3,000 per month for care in an assisted living facility.
+Furthermore, the U.S. Department of Health and Human Services says the average cost for long-term care in the U.S. exceeds $6,000 per month for a semi-private room in a nursing home and $3,000 per month for care in an assisted living facility.

-Many people are simply not prepared for a chronic, critical, or terminal illness.
-They think that just because they have a health insurance or disability plan, they will be sufficiently covered in the case of a serious ailment like a heart attack, stroke, or a report of cancer.
-The fact is, that’s probably not true.
+Many people simply are not prepared for a chronic, critical, or terminal illness.
+They think that just because they have a health insurance or disability plan, they’ll be sufficiently covered in case of a sudden or serious health problem, such as a heart attack, stroke, or cancer diagnosis.
+The fact is that’s probably not true.

-A great health insurance plan might cover a large part of those medical costs, but there could be deductibles, co-payments, and out of pocket expenses to deal with first.
-Plus, a health insurance plan won’t help you with lost income while you are sick or recovering from your illness.
-A disability plan might help your financial situation while you are away from work, but even the best ones can only cover about half of your lost wages.
+A great health insurance plan might cover a large part of the medical costs associated with such an illness, but there could be deductibles, copayments, and out-of-pocket expenses to deal with first.
+Plus, a health insurance plan won’t help you with lost income while you’re sick or recovering from your illness.
+A disability plan might help your financial situation while you’re away from work, but even the best of those can cover only about half of your lost wages.

-Regardless of how old you are, how much money you make, or what kind of health care coverage you have, two things are inevitable in the case of an unexpected illness: your expenses will go up and your income will go down, resulting in debt that could leave you paralyzed financially.
+Regardless of how old you are, how much money you make, or what kind of health coverage you have, two things are inevitable in the case of an unexpected illness: Your expenses will go up, and your income will go down — resulting in debt that could leave you paralyzed financially.

-According to a study by Harvard researchers, over 60 percent of all personal bankruptcies in the United States were a direct result of medical problems.
-What’s even worse is that nearly 80 percent of those patients who were suffering from a critical illness had health insurance coverage at the start of their illness.
-It clearly demonstrates that additional protection is needed — more than what many of the health and/or disability plans are able to provide for you.
+According to a study by Harvard researchers, over 60% of all personal bankruptcies in the U.S. are a direct result of medical problems.
+What’s even worse is that nearly 80% of the people included in this study who were suffering from a critical condition had health insurance at the start of their illness.
+This clearly demonstrates that additional protection is needed — more than what many of the health and/or disability plans are able to provide.

-That’s where life insurance with Living Benefits— also known as an Accelerated Death Benefit Rider— can be there to help you when you need it the most.
+That’s where life insurance with living benefits — also known as an accelerated death benefit rider — can help you when you need it most.

 Dealing With a Critical, Chronic, or Terminal Illness

-According to a USA Today report, one in four cancer patients or their families said they spent all or most of their savings to pay for their treatment.
-And one in eight people with advanced cancer turned down recommended care because of the costs involved.
+According to a USA Today report, one in four cancer patients or their families said they spent all or most of their savings to pay for treatment.
+And, one in eight people with advanced cancer turned down recommended care because of the costs involved.

-“Growing numbers of people simply can’t afford to get the care we know they need,” said John Seffrin, chief executive officer of the American Cancer Society.
+“Growing numbers of people simply can’t afford to get the care we know they need,” said John Seffrin, CEO of the American Cancer Society.
 “We hear about a growing number of people turning down treatment.”

-- Critical Illness – Typically pays one lump sum if you suffer from an illness like cancer, heart attack, stroke, and other diseases.
+- Critical illness.
+Typically pays one lump sum if you have a serious illness such as cancer, or a heart attack or stroke.

-- Chronic Illness – Typically pays a monthly benefit if you have been diagnosed as chronically ill and you are unable to perform two daily activities such as bathing, dressing, or eating.
+- Chronic illness.
+Typically pays a monthly benefit if you’ve been diagnosed as chronically ill and you are unable to perform two activities of daily living, such as bathing, dressing, or eating.
 This benefit could pay up to a quarter of the amount of your death benefit annually.

-- Terminal Illness – Typically pays a benefit if you are diagnosed with a terminal illness where your life expectancy is between 12-24 months.
-These funds can be used for experimental medicine, preparing for final expenses, or any other purpose that you deem necessary.
+- Terminal illness.
+Typically pays a benefit if you are diagnosed with a terminal illness and are told that your life expectancy is 12 to 24 months.
+These funds can be used for experimental medicine, preparing for final expenses, or any other purpose you deem necessary.

 What Happens When You Have Life Insurance With Living Benefits?

-If you should suffer from any qualifying critical, chronic, or terminal illness — such as a heart attack, stroke, or you receive a report that you have cancer, to name a few — you would have the option to collect part of your death benefit to help pay for the expenses associated with your illness.
+If you were to experience a qualifying critical, chronic, or terminal illness — such as a heart attack, a stroke, or cancer, to name a few — you would have the option to collect part of your death benefit to help pay for expenses associated with your illness.

-Of course, the amount of money your beneficiary would receive as part of your death benefit would then be reduced by that amount.
-But having the option to accelerate your death benefit funds could be a critically important step in helping you and your family through an unexpected and unfortunate crisis.
-It might even be the difference in helping you enjoy a long and healthy life after your illness.
+Of course, the amount of money your beneficiary would receive as part of your death benefit would be reduced by that amount.
+But, having the option to accelerate your death benefit funds could be a critically important step in helping you and your family through an unexpected health crisis.
+It might even be the saving grace that helps you enjoy a long and healthy life after your illness.